Esgrove/othellogame/go/README.md

 Flags:
   -a, --autoplay     Enable autoplay mode
-  -d, --default      Play with default settings
+  -c, --check        Only print hash to check the result -d, --default      Play with default settings
   -h, --help         help for othello_go
   -l, --log          Show log after a game